eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 - Compact Cluster on KVM Host Setup:
 ![Compact Cluster Setup](images/compact-cluster-architecture.png)

-## Initial Setup with DNS Configurations
+## Setting up the Bastion VM

+- Bastion VM will have 2 vNICs, connected to 2 different networks on the KVM host
+    - One of the networks will need to have internet access (via NAT) and the one will be used as host-only network (fully disconnected from the Internet)
+- Proceed to the latest RHEL 9 on the VM
-- Install latest RHEL 9.
-Make sure the RHEL VM has all the 500G assigned to `/` and not split with the `/home/` as is the case with click through installation.
+    - Make sure the VM has at least 500GB of free space and make sure to assign all the available space to `/`
-- Install the following packages
+- Run the following commands to install the required packages in the bastion VM
 ```
 $ subscription-manager register
 $ dnf update -y